adriaan-vd-graaf/genome_integration/docs/source/about_genome_integration.md

 ## Examples of usage for genome_integration

 ##Harmonization of associations
-Harmonization of associations is a pre-analysis step that set up, for each SNP, the effect allele in the outcome data to be identical to the effect allele in the exposure summary statistics.
-This step is necessary so that we are i) comparing the effect size for the same allele, 2) check if inconsistencies in alleles are present for the same data set.
-It can be done using the GeneticAssociation classes.
-This will flip betas (multiply by -1), and take the inverse of the allele frequency.
+Harmonization of associations is important if you have multiple traits or cohorts with associations, and you want to compare them between one another.
+Alleles need to be identical to have identical effect alleles summary statistics for comparison.
+In an MR context harmonization is necessary so that we are we are i) comparing the effect size for the same allele, 2) check if inconsistencies in alleles are present for the same data set.

+It is possible to harmonize alleles using the GeneticAssociation classes.
+This will flip betas (multiply by -1), and take the inverse  of the allele frequency if effect alleles are not consitent.

 ```python
 from genome_integration import association